 Humon had somewhat grandiose ideas that SmO2 could take off as a key training metric, even to guide beginner athletes through their efforts rather than using heart rate.
 Whilst that was a plausible and physiologically sensible idea, I did seriously doubt the commercial reality of that at the time.
 Indeed, it seems to have turned out that SmO2 still lies exclusively in the realms of the pro’s and sports labs…as well as sporty data geeks – and I include myself in that last category!

 I probably last used Hex a couple of weeks ago.
-It really is a nice product and it’s sitting on my desk as I write this in the pile of ‘actively used sensors’ – which currently includes Whoop, Polar H9, Polar OH1+, STRYD and, well, …that’s about it.
+It really is a nice product and it’s sitting on my desk as I write this in the pile of ‘actively used sensors’ – which currently includes Whoop (Review), Polar H9, Polar OH1+, STRYD and, well, …that’s about it.

 Finally, Humon were HIGHLY HONOURABLE and paid out commissions to affiliates who they owed money to.
 Given the financial constraints they have, I hope that signals that they will treat existing customers as best they can.